Irish PM appeals to Northern Irish unionists worried by Brexit deal

 Measures to avoid a return to controls on the land border between the British province and EU-member Ireland are at the heart of conflict among UK politicians over whether to back a draft divorce deal struck on Tuesday.

-An open border is one of the main principles of the 1998 Good Friday agreement that ended three decades of conflict between pro-British unionists and nationalists who favor a united Ireland.
+An open border is one of the main principles of the 1998 Good Friday agreement that ended three decades of conflict between pro-British unionists and nationalists who favour a united Ireland.

 Northern Ireland’s largest unionist party, which props up British Prime Minister Theresa May’s minority government, has questioned whether she can get parliamentary approval, saying Brexit cannot cut the province adrift from the rest of the UK.